ucacloud/python-web-dev-class/README.md

 # Web Dev Class — JS / Python

 This repo is my structured practice space for learning **Python, JavaScript, and Web Development fundamentals** with ChatGPT as my mentor.
 Each week is broken into topics with exercises and projects.

----

 ## 📝 Structure

 All exercises are stored in `week#/day#/` folders.
 Example:

-# Web Dev Class — JS / Python

-This repo is my structured practice space for learning **Python, JavaScript, and Web Development fundamentals** with ChatGPT as my mentor.
-Each week is broken into topics with exercises and projects.

 ---